TrapBag® for Temporary Cofferdams

 -

-Unpack: Open each unit to prepare them for filling.
+Unpack: Open each unit and lay it out for filling.

 -